zeropsio/email-templates/recipes/zeropsio/recipe-laravel-minimal-local.md

 The app has been set up to utilize PostgreSQL service.
 The build and deploy process ([zerops.yml](https://github.com/zeropsio/recipe-laravel-minimal/blob/main/zerops.yml)) has been set up to properly migrate the database on each deploy, cleanup/cache files, and implement health and readiness checks.

-This recipe showcases a production-ready integration of Laravel apps to Zerops.
-The fact this environment is for local development comes just from its minimal, cost-efficient resource allocation and selection of the [Lightweight](https://docs.zerops.io/features/pricing#understanding-projects) core package and the fact you'd only start the services when you are actively working on the project.
+This recipe showcases a production-ready integration of basic Laravel apps to Zerops.
+The fact this environment is for **local development** comes just from its minimal, cost-efficient resource allocation, selection of the [Lightweight](https://docs.zerops.io/features/pricing#understanding-projects) core package and the fact you'd only start the services when you are actively working on the project.
 If you want to try the "production" environment setup with HA services and enterprise grade reliability deploy — [production environment recipe]({{ .ZeropsAppUrl }}/recipe/laravel-minimal-prod)

+If you are looking for more advanced examples, take a loot at other recipes in [Zerops Laravel docs](https://docs.zerops.io/frameworks/laravel#quick-start).
 <br/><br/>

 ### Test how VPN built into Zerops CLI can help you with local development